 Microsoft announced its plans for Windows Holographic devices back in 2016, but it's now changed the name to Windows Mixed Reality.
 It's partnering with a bunch of companies including Acer, Lenovo and Dell to make headsets that can give people a VR experience for less money than the likes of the HTC Vive and Oculus Rift.
 The headsets contain inside-out tracking, meaning you can walk around in VR without the need for external sensors.
-But they also have a camera passthrough, which provides the "mixed" reality.
+But they also have a camera passthrough, which will provide the "mixed" reality in some instances.

-At the same time it announced the rebranding, Microsoft also confirmed it will bring mixed reality to Xbox One, as well as its next-gen Project Scorpio console (yet to get an official name) that's due to arrive towards the end of 2017.
+At the same time it announced the rebranding, Microsoft also confirmed it will bring mixed reality to Xbox One, as well as its 4K Xbox One X console, which is set to release 7 November.
 Now, it's not yet clear whether this will include all of the mixed reality headsets like Acer's, some, or new, specific headsets.
 Right now the message is a tad unclear, and Microsoft seems resistant to comment on specifics when it comes to the console stuff - which we'll return to in a moment.

 What types of things will Mixed Reality do?

 That's the killer question: what kinds of "Mixed Reality experiences" is Microsoft referring to?
 We assume you'll have a lot of the normal VR fare - remember that at last year's E3, Bethesda's Todd Howard confirmed that Fallout 4VR would come to Xbox One X. This year we learned that Fallout 4 VR will come to HTC Vive in 2017, but we still don't know when it's coming to Xbox One X. But mixed reality refers to a mixture of virtual and augmented reality, giving Microsoft's headset(s) a unique angle that could open up more compelling experiences where games are brought into your living room.

 You only need to look at HoloLens to start imagining the possibilities.
 While still in development, HoloLens has showcased some neat ideas in mixed reality.
 Remember the Minecraft demo from E3 2015?